GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     Defines the UNIX group *name* or numeric group *gid* of the primary group that the daemon processes should be run as.
-If this option is not supplied the daemon processes will be run as the same group that Apache would run child processes, as defined by the `Group`_ directive, and it is not necessary to set this to the Apache group yourself.
+If this option is not supplied the daemon processes will be run as the same group that Apache would run child processes, as defined by the `Group <ApacheHTTPDGroup_>`_ directive, and it is not necessary to set this to the Apache group yourself.

     Note that this option is ignored if Apache wasn't started as the root user, in which case no matter what the settings, the daemon processes